LivelyKernel/lively.next/README.md

 `make docker-bash` will open a shell inside of the container running your server.

+### Compatability

+On Linux and Windows machines, both of the aforementioned options should usually coexist happily.
+This means, that you can use `start.sh` and `make docker-start` both, independent of the initial means of installation.

+**On macs with Apple Silicon, this does not hold.** When switching on such a machine, you will need to remove the `next-node_modules/leveldown` directory and run `install.sh`/`make docker-build` again.

 ## Documentation

 Some hints and documentation can be found in the [project wiki](https://github.com/LivelyKernel/lively.next/wiki).